 Once you’ve found a few promising contractors, the next step is the in-home consultation.
 This meeting is much more than just a sales pitch; it’s a crucial planning session where a professional electrician gets to know your home, your style, and your goals.
 Think of it as a two-way conversation designed to create a customized plan that fits your space and budget perfectly.
 A great contractor will listen carefully, inspect thoroughly, and answer all your questions.
 This is your opportunity to gauge their expertise and see if they’re the right partner for your project.

-An Assessment of Your Current Lighting
+A Walkthrough of Your Current Lighting

 First, the electrician will perform a detailed evaluation of your existing lighting.
 They will walk through each room, taking note of the types of bulbs, fixtures, switches, and dimmers you currently have.
 This isn’t just about counting lightbulbs; it’s about understanding your home’s unique electrical setup and identifying any potential challenges or opportunities.
 They’ll look at everything from the task lighting in your kitchen to the ambient light in your living room to get a complete picture.
 This initial assessment forms the foundation for all their recommendations and is a key part of any professional residential electric service.